William Nelson Jr.

-William Nelson Jr. (1754-March 8, 1813) as a youth fought in the American Revolutionary War, then became a lawyer as well as served in the Virginia House of Delegates (variously representing James City and York Counties) as well as on the Virginia Executive Council before becoming a judge, during some years of which he also was a law professor at the College of William and Mary.
+William Nelson Jr. (1754-March 8, 1813) was a Virginia soldier, fighting in the American Revolutionary War, politician and judge.
+Nelson later served in the Virginia House of Delegates (variously representing James City and York Counties) as well as on the Virginia Executive Council before becoming a judge and law professor at the College of William and Mary.
 Complicating matters, not only his father, but his somewhat older cousin (the firstborn son of his uncle Thomas) shared the same name and distinguished himself in the conflict as well as became clerk of Caroline County, and another distant relative much later represented Hanover County in the Virginia House of Delegates.

 Early and family life

 The fifth child born to the former Elizabeth Burwell, and her husband, merchant and planter William Nelson, who was by then a member of the Virginia Governor's Council and would later serve as its president and even as acting governor after a governor's death in office.
 His eldest brother Thomas Nelson, who served as one of this boy's guardians after their father's death in 1772) had already begun his political and military career.
 As a student at the College of William and Mary in Williamsburg he studied law under George Wythe.
 His best friend was William Short, whose family had lived for five generations across the James River in Surry County.